 In SPI, the master uses an enable line for each and every slave.
 In this way, the master can select which slave is active.
 Generally speaking, only one slave can be active at a time.

 In SPI, the enable line is usually called SS (slave select) or EN (enable).
 It's all the same thing.

-The SPI enable line is almost always inverted: 1 means disabled, and 0 means enabled.
+The SPI enable line is almost always inverted: 1 means disabled; 0 means enabled.

-In SPI, the master has a dedicated data output line, called MOSI (master out, slave in).
-All the slaves listen on this line, but ignore it if they are not active.
-In SPI, data is typically sent most significant bit first.
-(MSB first)
+In SPI, the master has a dedicated data output line called MOSI (master out, slave in).
+All the slaves listen on this line but ignore it if they are not active.
+In SPI, data are typically sent most significant bit first (MSB first).

-The master also has a dedicated data input line, called MISO (master in, slave out).
+The master also has a dedicated data input line called MISO (master in, slave out).
 Only the active slave is allowed to transmit on this line.
-All the other slaves MUST transition to high-z mode when they are not active - i.e. they may not drive the line.
+All the other slaves MUST transition to high-z mode when they are not active (i.e., they may not drive the line).
 This is the function of a tri-state buffer.
-In SPI, data is typically sent most significant bit first.
-(MSB first)
+In SPI, data are typically sent most significant bit first (MSB first).

 Since this is synchronous serial, there needs to be a clock, which is typically called CLK.
 The clock is used with both the MOSI and MISO data lines.

 SPI leaves a couple things unspecified.
-For sample, should a slave read the MOSI line on CLK's rising edge, or its falling edge?
-An additional complication is that the slave must generate output data on MOSI, such that it data will be valid when the master reads it in accordance with its own CLK signal.
-This is a little backwards.
+For example, should a slave read the MOSI line on CLK's rising edge or its falling edge?
+An additional complication is that the slave must generate output data on MOSI such that its data will be valid when the master reads it in accordance with its own CLK signal.
+That is a little backward.